jraillard/parkndeploy/doc/step1_deploy_backend.md

 This is quite normal : it is a pure API that not exposing any endpoint on the root path, nevertheless ...

-For those who read the [backend readme file](../backend/README.md), you know that our API is exposing a Swagger UI :smirk:.
+For those who read the [backend readme file](../backend/README.md), you know that our API is exposing a Swagger UI right ? :smirk:

 Add `/api/swagger` to the url and you should see something like this :